 - To cook in a cast iron skillet, preheat the skillet over medium-high heat for 5 minutes.
-When hot, add the steak and cook - turning occasionally - until charred on both sides and a thermometer inserted in the center reads 115-120 degrees F, about 3-4 minutes per side.
+When hot, add the steak and cook – turning occasionally – until charred on both sides and a thermometer inserted in the center reads 115-120º F, about 3-4 minutes per side.

 - Remove the steak to a cutting board and allow to rest for 5 to 10 minutes.

 - Slice thinly against the grain and serve immediately, with the reserved marinade as a side sauce.